vivi2393142/vivi2393142/README.md

 ### Hi there, I'm Vivi Lin 👋

 Think as a software developer, execute like an auditor, and develop like a designer.<br>
-I'm Front-End developer who is passionate to learn new skills for developing and problem-solving.
+I'm a Front-End developer who is passionate to learn new skills for developing and problem-solving.

 #### My Projects
 - PICA: An online designing tool integrated with exploring and sharing systems
 - STYLiSH: An e-commerce RWD website built with plain JavaScript
+<p>Please find details through the following repositories.<p>

 #### Contact
 If you have any questions, please contact me through email.